asolove/asolove.github.io/_posts/2023-08-24-iframeable-finance.markdown

 ## Thanks

 I want to repeat what I said in the talk: while I have tried to gather together this information and make it easily available to more people, I am not primarily responsible for having learned or designed most of the things in this talk.

-A huge thanks to the people who taught me or learned by my site, especially: Alex, Jenan, Michelle, David, and Tyler.
+A huge thanks to the people who taught me or learned together with me, especially: Alex, Jenan, Michelle, David, and Tyler.
 You know who you are.
 I'm just trying to pay it forward.